 If the Single Page Analysis is not working for any website, it means that there is a broader problem with the Chrome Crawler on your machine.
 Anti-virus software blocking Sitebulb could be one cause for this.

-It is important at this stage to note that what we refer to as our 'Chrome Crawler' utilizes a version of headless Chromium, which is basically a developer-friendly, open-source version of the Chrome browser we all use every day.
+What we refer to as our 'Chrome Crawler' utilizes a version of headless Chromium, which is basically a developer-friendly, open-source version of the Chrome browser we all use every day.

 Anti-virus software can be both aggressive and inconsistent, particularly when it comes to something like headless Chromium, which certainly CAN be used in malware or adware (even though Sitebulb absolutely does not do anything dodgy).